 SEP IRA, SIMPLE IRA & INDIVIDUAL

-Wedbush offers Simplified Employee Pension, Savings Incentive Match Plan for employees and Individual K retirement plans designed for small businesses.
+Wedbush offers a Simplified Employee Pension, and a Savings Incentive Match Plan for employees and Individual K retirement plans designed for small businesses.
 These programs offer tax-deductible contributions for the employers as well as tax-deferral for the employees.